top of page

 Apr 210 min read

-How Talking, Listening, and Play Build the True Foundations of Reading How Talking, Listening, and Play Build the True Foundations of Reading "I read to my child every night.
+"I read to my child every night.
 They know all the letters and can sing the alphabet song perfectly, but when it comes to reading real words, they get frustrated.
 Why?"
-This is one of the most common questions parents ask when they begin thinking about early reading.
-Many families assume that reading begins with letters or phonics.
-Afte
+This is a common question many parents ask when they start thinking about early reading.
+Many families believe that reading begins with letters or phonics.
+After all, children learn the alphabet, practice letter sounds, and eventually begin sounding out words.
+However, the real story of reading development st

 synapsekidsslp7

-Mar 2412 min read
+Mar 2410 min read

 My Child Was Diagnosed With Mixed Receptive Expressive Language Disorder: What It Means and What Parents Should Do Next?